RichardTMiles/Singleton/README.md

 common 'one-and-done' principle wich descibes using all, or needed functionallity immediately when an object is initiated (generally smallers more operation specific classes).

-The built in data container also allows for less redeclaration of variables as arguments
-to methods in the stack.
+The built in data container also allows for less redeclaration of variables as arguments-to-methods in the stack.
 This increases run time.

-While large code bodies are normally the bane to computer scientist's existence, this concept MUST ONLY apply for functions or objects that handle similar data.
-In lamens terms, if they work on similar `sets` the methods should be encapsulated by a single object.

 ### 1.4 Skeleton Usage